-The Board has suggested the following activities that can be organized by the schools affiliated to the Board.
-The aim of the programme is twofold i.e. to celebrate the Reading week and promote reading habits among the school students.
+The Board has suggested the following activities that can be organized by the schools affiliated with the Board.
+The aim of the programme is twofold i.e. to celebrate Reading week and promote reading habits among the school students.

 - Encourage school students to discover the joy of reading books of their interest.
 The school may assist students in the selection of books by sharing with them the list of books and the links from where the books can be downloaded free of cost.
 If the school has the facility of e-books, these can also be shared with the students.

 - A session can be planned with an author, poet, or storyteller.